Have a question about hip, knee or shoulder replacement surgery? Send us your questions and we will post the answers on a weekly basis.

 A. Every patient is different but the average rehabilitation period for a knee replacement is between 4-6 months.
 Rehabilitation includes visits to a physical therapist as well as home exercises.
 As more patients are going directly home from the hospital with home care, we have social workers and nurses who are dedicated to ensuring a safe and effective recovery at home as well as in-patient rehab.
 These discharge planners deal with everything from equipment needed to transportation and insurance issues.
 For more information, contact case manager Maggie Dorrance at 203-863-3315.

 Q. What types of anesthesia are used for joint replacement surgery?

 A. The anesthesia for hips and knees includes spinal anesthesia as well as a local nerve block and IV sedation.
 The patients are asleep during surgery.
 Shoulder replacement includes a nerve block and general anesthesia.

-Our joint replacement class for patients planning surgery includes a presentation by a physical therapist, with an opportunity for patients to ask questions.
-See our Calendar for the next scheduled class or call our Program Coordinator, Annie Nardi at 203-863-3629.
+Our joint replacement class for patients planning for surgery is a great opportunity to ask questions and learn how to prepare for the surgery.
+See our Classes and Events section for the next scheduled class or call the Joint Replacement Program at 203-863-3598.